 If you ask ten people about the race between Trump and Clinton, you will get 100 different views.
 The answers ranging from educated guesses to outright complete fabrications.
 The truth, it seems, is ever evasive.
 Both Americans and the world are watching the race with anticipation.
-The biggest questions being who is better to save the economy, and lead the country.
+The biggest questions being who is better to save the economy, help people from ever-growing debt and the companies that pursue and harass Americans, and lead the country.

 The post-conventions polls show that Clinton is ahead of Trump in many states.
 With less than 100 days before the elections in November, anything is possible.
 Based on a new poll, Clinton is gaining grounds in Florida, Iowa, Nevada, Ohio, and Pennsylvania.
 Another survey shows that Trump is leading in Georgia, New Hampshire, and Indiana.

 Trump declared that the election is “rigged” and promised to make things right.
 At the same time, he attacked women, Muslims, Mexicans, and others.
 He too gained a small bounce after the Republican National Convention.
 Small compared to Clinton.
 Conventions boosts are standard in U.S. elections, so we need to wait to see if it will last for both candidates.